DataResponsibly/RAI_Site.github.io/_pages/RAIforUkraine.md

 <!-- <h4 class="category" id="collaboration">#RAIforUkraine: Responsible AI Research for Ukrainian Scholars</h4> -->

-**Applications for the RAIforUkraine Fall 2025 Cohort are closing soon!
-Apply <a href="https://docs.google.com/forms/d/e/1FAIpQLSfNF6OcgsdWz5ZSsdzUJgQPjZ0gFnJEBJ-jlrgNxR57D-_CBw/viewform">here</a> if you are a Prospective Mentor (deadline: August 20, 2025) and <a href="https://docs.google.com/forms/d/e/1FAIpQLSfz5Lj36d8V1kKFY8ZZLGzd_tAQi7k0ZBcrWujvLDyF4zi0mQ/viewform">here</a> if you are a Prospective Research Fellow (deadline: August 25, 2025).
-More details below.**

 The ongoing war in Ukraine has severely disrupted the lives of hundreds of thousands of people, significantly impacting university students by displacing many and interrupting their education.
 To